-By H. Peyton Young
+By H. Peyton Young\

 New ideas, products, and practices take time to diffuse, a fact that is often attributed to some form of heterogeneity among potential adopters.
-This paper examines three broad classes of diffusion models -- contagion, social influence, and social learning - and shows how to incorporate heterogeneity into each at a high level of generality without losing analytical tractability.
-Each type of model leaves a characteristic 'footprint' on the shape of the adoption curve that provides a basis for discriminating empirically between them.
-The approach is illustrated using the classic study of Ryan and Gross on the diffusion of hybrid corn (JEL O33, D8, M3).
+This paper examines three broad classes of diffusion models-contagion, social influence, and social learning-and shows how to incorporate heterogeneity into each at a high level of generality without losing analytical tractability.
+Each type of model leaves a characteristic "footprint" on the shape of the adoption curve which provides a basis for discriminating empirically between them.
+The approach is illustrated using the classic study of Ryan and Gross (1943) on the diffusion of hybrid corn.
+(JEL D83, O33, Q16, Z13)